ionic-team/ionic-docs/src/pages/developing/hardware-back-button.md

 When running your app in a mobile browser or as a PWA, hardware back button customization will be limited.
 This is because Capacitor and Cordova expose additional features that are not exposed in a normal web browser.
 For example, closing overlays and menus via the hardware back button are functionalities that are currently not supported when running your app in a mobile browser.
 These are known limitations and do not currently have straightforward solutions.

 For complete hardware back button support, we recommend using Capacitor or Cordova.

+> The `ionBackButton` event is not called when running an app in a browser or as a PWA.

 ## Basic Usage